fastplotlib/fastplotlib/README.md

 For other distros install the appropriate vulkan driver package, and optionally the corresponding `libjpeg-turbo` package for better remote-frame-buffer performance in jupyter notebooks.

 ### Mac OSX:
-You will need at least MacOSX v10.13, not sure how to install Vulkan drivers on Mac.
-If anyone knows you can add instructions here!
+As far as I know, WGPU uses Metal instead of Vulkan on Mac.
+I think you will need at least Mac OSX 10.13.

 # Gallery